Kdossal/2550_Project1/README.md

 AIM 2: Uncover connections between self-regulation at baseline and substance & externalizing at the 6- and 12-month follow-ups.

 AIM 3: Recognize self-regulation challenges that bridge the connection between SDP/ETS exposure and the degree of, and variation in, substance use (SU) and externalizing (EXT) severity over time.

+## Files

+# Code
+`first_data_clean.R:` Code used to clean the original data to the data using in this project report.
+`project1.qmd:` File used to produce report, houses all code used in the report and is well documented.

+# Data
+`project1.csv:` Data used in this project report.
+`Codebook.csv:` Data Codebook descriping variables and descriptions.

+# Images
+Collection of images used in the report.